paulinho-16/MEIC-ASSO/docs/authentication.md

 ##### Cons

 - We need to establish connections to the database in every authenticated request, to validate the token
-- The overhead can be mitigated by using a cache database, but it is still there either way
+- The overhead can be mitigated by using a fast in-memory data store like Redis, but the overhead is still there either way

 ### Sigarra's Authentication